thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/enable-ODBC-log.md

 8. Save and close the file.
 9. To test the configuration, run the ODBC load and review the log files.

+## Log information from the Simba server

+You may want to collect logs from the Simba service.
+Do the following to procedure on every ThoughSpot node running the Simba service.

+1. Edit /etc/thoughtspot/simba.ini file on the node where simba_server is running and uncomment LogLevel setting.
+Set LogPath to a directory to save the logs.
+2. Restart simba_server.
+Note that if simba_server node IP changes because of the restart, they’ll need to start from step 1 again.